mbodm/WOWCAM/README.md

 🔥🔥🔥 Breaking News: WOWCAM has finally released! 🔥🔥🔥

-After nearly 1.5 years of development (and a LOT of crazy coding), same as in _Breaking Bad_, i can finally say:
+After nearly 1.5 years of development (and a LOT of crazy coding), i can finally say:

 _"All bad things must come to an end!"_